 - Rescued from the Scrappy Heap: Galahad wasn't too popular in Aveyond 1, thanks to his Knight Templar and Holier Than Thou tendencies.
-He gained a lot of fans in Aveyond 3, where he was a Knight in Sour Armor vampire Death Seeker.
+He gained a lot of fans in Aveyond 3, where he has become a Knight In Sour Armor vampire Death Seeker.

 - Sequelitis: Aveyond 2 is probably the least well received title in the Aveyond series, most likely due to the uninteresting protagonist, lazy facesets and a twist that doesn't make much sense.
 There are definitely far less fanarts and fanfiction for the second game than there are for the first and third.

-- Strangled by the Red String: The Official Couple of the games often regarded as somewhat controversial, if not outright hated, and the lack of chemistry between the characters is the reason why most of the Canon couples are so unpopular (see Fan-Preferred Couple above).
-Most of the "romantic" interactions between the Love Interest is optional, and the characters involved in the pair tend to have a better-defined relationship with someone else (see Fan-Preferred Couple above).
+- Strangled by the Red String: The Official Couple of the games often regarded as somewhat controversial, if not outright hated, and the lack of chemistry/interactions between the pair is commonly cited as the reason for their unpopularity.
+Most of the romantic interactions between the Love Interest are optional, and the characters involved in the pair tend to have a better-defined relationship with someone else (see Fan-Preferred Couple above).

 - In Aveyond 1, Rhen's canon love interest is Dameon, but aside from the briefly flirting with her when they first met, he rarely says or does anything important throughout the whole journey.
-In fact, an earlier build actually allows the party to avoid recruiting him altogether (although he would randomly pop up in the Final Boss battle anyway), making their status as the designated Official Couple even more bizarre.
-In any case, many players complain that Rhen falling in love with him that she would be tempted to join the dark side alongside him feel very forced.
-Lars, despite being introduced as a Jerkass, frequently gives Rhen useful advice throughout her quest, shows concern when she attempts to do anything dangerous, and was overall given the most Character Development among the whole cast as he becomes a much nicer person and even apologizes to Rhen for his past behaviour.
+In fact, an earlier build actually allows the party to avoid recruiting him altogether (although he would suddenly show up in the Final Boss battle anyway), making their status as the designated Official Couple even more bizarre.
+In any case, many players have complained that Rhen falling in love with him that she would be tempted to join the dark side alongside him feel very forced.

-- Aveyond 3 follows a similar pattern Ahriman's, where Mel and Edward fill the standard roles of the male & female RPG protagonists, and their dynamics seem to be a perfect setup for a relationship, with Mel's status as a commoner, and Edward's desire to relinquish his royal duties.
-This is cemented by the fact that, in the third chapter, the "canon" prologue has Edward almost marrying Mel before it was sabotaged by Lydia, implicating that the two were a couple.
-But by the end of the saga, Edward would canonically marry Stella, while Mel has an offscreen romance with someone who doesn't even appear in the game.
+- Aveyond 3 follows a similar pattern to AP, where Mel and Edward fill the standard roles of the male and female RPG protagonists, and their dynamics seem to be a perfect setup for a relationship, with Mel's status as a commoner, and Edward's desire to relinquish his royal duties.
+This is cemented by the fact that, in the third chapter, the "canon" prologue has Edward almost marrying Mel before the wedding was sabotaged by Lydia, impliying that the two were a couple.
+But by the end of the saga, Edward would canonically marry Stella, while Mel has an Offscreen Romance with someone who doesn't even appear in the game.